Try/OpenGothic/README.md

 ### OpenGothic
 Open source remake of Gothic 2: Night of the raven.
-Motivation: Original Gothic 1 and Gothic 2 is still great games to play, but it not easy to make them work on modern systems.
+Motivation: The original Gothic 1 and Gothic 2 are still great games, but it not easy to make them work on modern systems.
-The goal of this project is to make feature complete Gothic client-app compatible with game itself and regular mods for it.
+The goal of this project is to make a feature complete Gothic client compatible with the game and mods.

 ----
 [![Latest build](https://img.shields.io/github/release-pre/Try/opengothic?style=for-the-badge)](https://github.com/Try/opengothic/releases/latest)
 ![Screenshoot](scr0.png)
 ##### Work in progress
 [![Build status](https://ci.appveyor.com/api/projects/status/github/Try/opengothic?svg=true)](https://ci.appveyor.com/project/Try/opengothic)
-Core gameplay is done, you can complete first chapter, as well as all addon content for any guild.
+Core gameplay is done, you can complete the first chapter, as well as all addon content for any guild.

 ##### Install on Windows
 1. Install original gothic game from CD/Steam/GOG/etc